Program Planning in a Competitive Environment

 RETURN

-The links below connect to project proposals that have been developed by professional practitioners making the following assumptions:
+The links below connect to project proposals that have been developed by professional practitioners working with the following assumptions:

 1. All proposals make a claim on resources.